phord/Jarvis/README.md

     PROGMEM\_1 = 0x03, PROGMEM\_2 = 0x04, PROGMEM\_3 = 0x25 and PROGMEM\_4 = 0x26.

 Why not the same?
 Is it because 3&4 were added on later, but commands 0x05/0x06 were taken?
+Is bit 5 (0x20) used to signal something special?

 ## Configuration commands